dev-annuranjan/full_stack_notes/React/Full Stack LLD_ React-3_ React Router and hooks.md

 ## Intuition of useEffect

-* Open YouTube open Inspect and go to the network, make it 3G slow and show the placeholder screen in Youtube.
+* Open YouTube, open Inspect and go to the network, make it 3G slow and show the placeholder screen in Youtube.
 ![Youtube placeholder screen](https://d2beiqkhq929f0.cloudfront.net/public_assets/assets/000/056/589/original/upload_ccd3037acdb7fec6ad9707d7ceeb9366.png?1699677149)
 * So initially this screen is rendered, in the mean time content is fetched from the API and UI is formed and displayed.